 Content, Learning Outcome and Preconditions

-- Comprehension of components of renewable energy systems (PV, wind, hydro, biogas, waste, diesel generators, asynchronous motors, storage systems, simple control engineering)
+- Comprehension of renewable power sources (PV, wind, hydro, biogas, waste, diesel generators) and transmission components (asynchronous motors, storage systems, simple control engineering)

 - Integration/Coupling of components to an overall energy system